astrowp/docs/README.md

 7. Click **Create fork**, and you are done.
 AstroWP's repository is now yours!

 If you are confused about forking and need more help, check out this [GitHub tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository).

-### What's Next?

-Install and configure WordPress
-Customize the site
-Deploy

-Vercel project configuration

-Then click the Deploy button and your project will be deployed.